hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

     * Example: `add relationship Apple Banana`
 ---
 ## Remove Commands
+* Please make sure to read CLI Usage before reading this section.
-These commands remove things in the editor.
+* These commands remove things in the editor.

 1. remove class - removes the class that is currently set These commands remove things in the editor.